cryptoaimdy/MongoDB-Connection-in-Python/README.md

+MongoDB is a NoSQL database used for storing large amount of data.
+Instead of using tables and rows, MongoDB uses Collections and documents.

+Python is an Object Oriented Programming Language and is considered very convenient to take in if working on Objects.
+Python is easy to understand beacuase it has english like syntax and does the work in few lines of code.

-As we know MongoDB is used for historic data(data related to time).
+As we know MongoDB is used for historic and large amount of data(data related to time). here we ll know about how to connect MongoDB in Python using a library called "Pymongo".
+Python has another libraries also to connect MongoDB but pymongo is most preferred library.

 **Download and Install MongoDB, Set Path**